babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

 ## Add new device for development

-- Register device manually on the portal in enterpirse team account
+- Register device manually on the portal in the enterprise team account
 - Run the following command

 ```